sadanandv/CS5001EvolutionaryComputing/README.md

 The algorithms discussed in this unit have been implemented as follows:

-i.
-British Museum Search
+1. British Museum Search

-ii.
-Breadth-First Search
+2. Breadth-First Search

-iii.
-Depth First Search
+3. Depth First Search

-iv.
-Hill Climb Algorithm
+4. Hill Climb Algorithm

-v.
-Oracle
+5. Oracle

-vi.
-Beam Search
+6. Beam Search

-vii.
-Branch and Bound(4 Variations)
+7. Branch and Bound(4 Variations)

-viii.
-A*
+8. A*

-ix.
-Best First Search
+9. Best First Search

 All the algorithms have been individually defined in separate files.
 A menu-driven program has been written in the 'pipeline.py' file in which a graph can be inputted and based on the algorithm selected, a path will be returned.